 Why can’t you double kill in chess?

 Chess is a game in which each piece has some unique property.
 A knight can move in l shape while a bishop can move only along the diagonals.
-A pawn is considered weakest but then it has two special properties: en passant and pawn promotion.
+A pawn is considered the weakest but then it has two special properties: en passant and pawn promotion.

 A king can castle as well as if the king is checkmated means you lost the game, so considering that angle king is very powerful.

-Also Read My Article: Why Is The King So Weak In Chess?
+Also, Read My Article: Why Is The King So Weak In Chess?
 (Logical Reason)

-Now, all the chess pieces have certain power and using that we play chess and kill the opponent’s chess pieces.
+Now, all the chess pieces have a certain power and using that we play chess and kill the opponent’s chess pieces.

 Let’s suppose that double killing was allowed then either two things will happen: either it would be very easy to checkmate a king since double killing would increase the speed of the game and provide more flexibility.
 But then as we know easy games become boring.